codefitz/DisMAL/README.md

   including credential information and timestamps.
 - **discovery_analysis** – adds a comparison between consecutive runs using the same data to highlight state changes.
+- **overlapping_ips** – analyze overlapping discovery ranges and report
+  unscheduled endpoints.
+Uses the same data sources as the schedules report.